IITKGP

 Area of Research: Carbon Studies using Satellite Data

-Area of Research: Remote Sensing of Water and Vegetation
+Area of Research: Geoinformation of Forest

-Area of Research: Remote Sensing and Modelling
+Area of Research: Remote Sensing of Forest Hydrology

 Veera Sri Naga Sai